 Our primary investment objective is to preserve principal while at the same time maximizing yields without significantly increasing risk.
-Our portfolio includes money markets funds, commercial paper, medium-term notes, corporate notes, government securities, auction rate securities, corporate bonds and market auction preferreds.
-The diversity of our portfolio helps us to achieve our investment objective.
-As of March 31, 2007, approximately 94% of our investment portfolio is composed of investments with original maturities of one year or less and approximately 45% of our investment portfolio matures less than 90 days from the date of purchase.
+Our portfolio includes money markets funds, commercial paper, medium-term notes, corporate notes, government securities and corporate bonds.
+The diversity of our portfolio helps us to achieve our investment objectives.
+As of March 31, 2008, approximately 87% of our investment portfolio is composed of investments with original maturities of one year or less and approximately 62% of our investment portfolio matures less than 90 days from the date of purchase.
+Since our convertible notes bear interest at a fixed rate of 6.25% per annum, the fair value of our convertible notes will fluctuate due to changes in interest rates and the price of our common stock.

-The following table presents the amounts of our cash equivalents and investments that may be subject to interest rate risk and the average interest rates as of March 31, 2007 by year of maturity (dollars in thousands):
+The following table presents the amounts of our cash equivalents and investments that may be subject to interest rate risk and the average interest rates as of March 31, 2008 by year of maturity (dollars in thousands):